eburghar/odoo-mailer/README.md

 # odoo-mailer

 `odoo-mailer` allows you to configure push mail the right way for [odoo](https://odoo.com).
-It works side by side with an odoo plugin (`mail_delivery`) that defines an api point for getting aliases list and use `odoo-mailer` api point to send the aliases list in case of aliases model modification.
+It works side by side with an odoo plugin (`mail_delivery`) that defines API point used to populate postfix maps.

 ## Odoo mail

 One of the strong feature of odoo is to place regular email at the center of business workflows.
-By catching email sent to decicated addresses, odoo can create automatically leads, opportunities, invoices, tasks, support tickets, ...
+By catching email sent to dedicated addresses, odoo can create automatically leads, opportunities, invoices, tasks, support tickets, ...

 By default odoo connects to an imap or a pop server and poll them every x minutes for new emails.
 All emails should arrive in the same mailbox and you generally use a catchall address as send address or use a dedicated mail